-One of the best selling Indie Band of the 90s!
+One of the U.K’s biggest selling Indie bands of the 90s!

 The Verve are a British rock band formed in 1989 in Wigan.
 Among their bigger hits you’d find Bitter Sweet Symphony and the Drugs Don’t Work.